DjangoGirls/tutorial/en/django_urls/README.md

 ## blog.urls

-Create a new empty file named `blog/urls.py`.
+Create a new empty file named `urls.py` in the `blog` directory.
 All right!
 Add these first two lines:

 {% filename %}blog/urls.py{% endfilename %}
 ```python